NicolaBoniello/NicolaBoniello/README.md

 ### Hello! welcome to my github profile 👋
+I am a java junior student and I live in benevento, campania 82100

 <!--
 **NicolaBoniello/NicolaBoniello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.